 - Current Local Time in Tokyo: This world clock lets you check the local times in cities around the world.

-- Japan Visa Requirements: Visas are so important that you should definitely consult with an expert, but this link provides basic visa information from the Japanese Embassy in the US.
+- Japan Visa Requirements: Visas are so important that you should definitely consult with an expert, but this link provides basic visa information from the Ministry of Foreign Affairs of Japan.

 - Health Information for Travelers to Japan: Japan travel health-related information provided by the CDC (Centers for Disease Control and Prevention).